Personal Loans

 Loan amount versus credit limit

-Unsecured personal loans also charge interest, but the interest rate won’t change, and it could be much lower than the rate on your credit card.
+Unsecured personal loans also charge interest, but the interest rate won’t change.
+Personal loan rates could be much lower than the rate on your credit card if you have good to excellent credit.

 Here’s a quick way to see the differences between unsecured loans and credit cards: